 To achieve this goal, FAO works to transform the Agricultural Innovation Systems (AIS) of its member countries.
 AIS is defined as "a system of individuals, organizations, and enterprises focused on bringing new products, processes and forms of organization into social and economic use to achieve food and nutrition security, economic development, and sustainable natural resource management".
 Like any system, it encompasses the different stakeholders or actors as well as the linkages between them.

 In December 2011, the UN General Assembly declared 2014 to be the International Year of Family Farming and invited FAO to facilitate implementation of the International Year, in collaboration with its partners.
-Among its initiatives for the International Year, FAO is planning to publish a major study on family farming and agricultural innovation systems (AIS) in 2014 as part of its State of Food and Agriculture (SOFA) series.
+Among its initiatives for the International Year, FAO has published a major study on family farming and agricultural innovation systems (AIS) in 2014 as part of its State of Food and Agriculture (SOFA) series.

 As part of its initial preparations for this major study, FAO has organized two events.
 The first was an Expert Consultation on AIS and family farming that took place at FAO Headquarters on 19-21 March 2012.
 For the Consultation, about 40 participants from 14 countries, consisting of invited experts and FAO staff from Headquarters and its regional offices, provided guidance and inputs on developing the major study, specifically covering areas such as the state of agriculture innovation and key issues and gaps in knowledge on agriculture innovation.
 A highly participatory approach was used throughout the three-day meeting to encourage full engagement of participants in discussions.